dineshr93/todo/README.md

 ### Installing

+Choose appropriate (binary Releases)[https://github.com/dineshr93/todo/releases]
-- Rename the binary to todo Add the binary to your environment path and use it.
-(Releases)[https://github.com/dineshr93/todo/releases]
+- Rename the binary to 'todo'.
+- Add the binary to your environment path and use it.

 ### Executing program